sgmurphy/wordpress-plugins/omnisend-connect/readme.txt

 = NATIVE WOOCOMMERCE INTEGRATION: =

-Omnisend's email and SMS marketing plugin seamlessly integrates with WooCommerce help you collect leads, create targeted segments, send emails, and grow your email and SMS list.
+Omnisend’s email marketing & SMS plugin seamlessly integrates with WooCommerce to help you collect leads, create targeted segments, send emails, and grow your email and SMS list.

 = FORM INTEGRATION: =

-Easily add Omnisend's signup forms to your WordPress site and automatically add new subscribers to your Omnisend account.
-You can also segment subscribers based on the form they filled out or the page they signed up from.
+Easily add Omnisend’s signup forms to your WordPress site and automatically add new subscribers to your Omnisend account.
+You can also segment your email marketing & SMS subscribers based on the form they filled out or the page they signed up from.

 = WOO COMMERCE INTEGRATION: =

-Omnisend's plugin is the perfect tool for WooCommerce users.
-You can segment your contacts based on their purchase history, including items purchased, total spend, and more.
+Omnisend’s plugin is the perfect tool for WooCommerce users.
+You can segment your email marketing & SMS contacts based on their purchase history, including items purchased, total spend, and more.
 You can also send targeted campaigns to customers based on their purchase history, such as abandoned cart reminders and post-purchase follow-ups.

 = SMS MARKETING: =